Belle II experiment: Physics program

 The majority of the Belle II dataset will be recorded at Upsilon(4S) center-of-mass energy, while a small portion of it will be taken at Upsilon(5S) and as energy scans.

 Detector composition

-Belle II is a general purpose high-energy particle physics detector with almost full solid angle coverage.
+Belle II is a general purpose high-energy particle detector with almost full solid angle coverage.
 It has a cylindrical shape to cover the e^{+} e^{−} collisions happening on the central axis of the detector.
 The detector is asymmetric in beam direction, because the initial energy of the electron beam is larger than the positron beam.
 Much of the original Belle detector has been upgraded to cope with the higher instantaneous luminosity provided by the SuperKEKB accelerator.

 The main components are the following, from the innermost to the outermost systems.: